NOTE: Analysis is mixed in with the relation of

 Jerry was watching Jacoby's show, still present-and-accounted for then.
 He's not watching it now.

 When I think of Jacoby's assertion that "every parent wants to save their child", my mind goes first, actually, to Audrey and Richard.
 If Richard is her son (of course he is) then where is she and why has he turned out to be a brutal maniac?
 Did anyone try to save him?
+Would saving him have even been possible?

 (1) It would now be supposedly Friday morning in this scene in Las Vegas before the Jones' door as they prepare to start the day, Janey sending Sonny Jim to wait in the car.
 She stops Cooper-Dougie and tells him, "I can't stop thinking about last night.
 You're so wonderful."
 Cooper-Dougie echoes, "Wonderful."
 She kisses him then says, "I just had to tell you that.
 Okay, let's get you to work."